link-society/kubirds-website/content/legals/privacy-policy.md

 ## Log Files

-kubevisor.io follows a standard procedure of using log files.
+kubevisor.io is being hosted by the third-party service [Github Pages](https://pages.github.com), who follows a standard procedure of using log files.
 These files log visitors when they visit websites.
 All hosting companies do this and a part of hosting services' analytics.
 The information collected by log files include internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date and time stamp, referring/exit pages, and possibly the number of clicks.
 These are not linked to any information that is personally identifiable.
 The purpose of the information is for analyzing trends, administering the site, tracking users' movement on the website, and gathering demographic information.

+kubevisor.io does not have access to those log files and therefore does not process any data.
+Please consult [Github's Privacy Policy](https://docs.github.com/en/github/site-policy/github-privacy-statement#github-pages) for more informations.

 ## Privacy Policies